VaishnaviBalaji/Gaussian-clustering-models/README.md

 successfully use clustering to make detailed divisions, or the accuracy may be relatively low.
 Explore the impact of matrix selection or model changes on sample analysis.

+This was done as a part of my masters group assessment